6 for they have shed the blood of your holy people and your prophets, and you have given them blood to drink as they deserve.”

 9 They were seared by the intense heat and they cursed the name of God, who had control over these plagues, but they refused to repent and glorify him.

-The people’s heart grew immensely hard due to God’s plagues, showing their true rejection.
+The people’s hearts grew immensely hard due to God’s plagues, showing their true rejection.
 God’s wrath wasn’t only for punishment but for softening one’s heart for repentance so that salvation may take place.

 10 The fifth angel poured out his bowl on the throne of the beast, and its kingdom was plunged into darkness.
 People gnawed their tongues in agony